 In the example above the cost multiplier was 2.50, and the selling price could be calculated as 2.50 x 65.00 = 162.50.
 Some businesses talk in terms of markup on cost (1.50), and others talk in terms of the cost multiplier (2.50), be careful not to confuse the two.

 Calculating the Gross Margin Using Markup on Cost

-The gross margin on a product can be found by multiplying the cost price of the product by the markup on cost.
+The gross margin can be found by multiplying the cost price of a product by the markup on cost.

 Gross margin = Markup on cost x Cost price

-Using the figures in the example above, the product cost price is 65.00 and the gross margin on the product is calculated as:
+Using the figures in the example above.
+In this case the product cost price is 65.00 and the gross margin on the product is calculated as:

 Gross margin = Markup on cost x Cost price Gross margin = 1.50 x 65.00 Gross margin = 97.50